 Unbound is a trustable name in the fashion industry for making different types of clothes from merino wool.
-For adventurous journey, travelling, and doing outdoor activities, unbound is the best choice.
+For the adventurous journey, traveling, and doing outdoor activities, unbound is the best choice.

 - Wool & Prince

-Wool and prince started their journey in 2013 to manufacture the apparel which is naturally long lasting, odor free and require a little maintenance.
-They manufacture products using merino wool which make their products extra durable and comfortable.
+Wool and Prince started their journey in 2013 to manufacture the apparel which is naturally long lasting, odor free and requires a little maintenance.
+They manufacture products using merino wool which makes their products extra durable and comfortable.

 - Woolly Clothing Co

 For comfortable and everyday use merino clothes, woolly is the best choice.
-They promise to make high quality merino clothes at affordable price.
+They promise to make high-quality merino clothes at an affordable price.